fghaas/froscon2020/markdown/dddd.md

 Do <!-- .element: class="fragment" -->

 <!-- Note -->
-There is an approach that was popularized by David Allen, the author of *Getting Things Done.* (I have no idea whether he *invented* this approach; others may have come before him.)
-He suggests to apply one of the following four actions to any incoming bit of information:
+In his book, David Allen suggests to apply one of the following four actions to any incoming bit of information:

 * **Drop** means read, understand, and then archive.
 It’s what you use for anything that doesn’t require any action on your part.